 Take your Epilepsy ID and extra medication.
 Get Rx copies and alert your seatmates and the air plane staff that are with you.
 Choose your destination with care.
-Make sure there are good healthcare centers around the place where you stay.
+Make sure there are good healthcare center around the place where you stay.

 Make sure the food buy does not contain added MSG.
 When travelling to China or Japan, avoid Ginkgo Nuts.
 Have a balanced diet and remember to exercise to maintain good blood circulation.